stueken/FSND-P5_Linux-Server-Configuration/README.md

   4. Open SSHD config:
     `$ sudo vim /etc/ssh/sshd_config`
   5. Change `PasswordAuthentication` back from `yes` to `no`.
-4.* Get rid of the warning message "sudo: unable to resolve host ..." when sudo is executed:
+4. * Get rid of the warning message `sudo: unable to resolve host ...` when sudo is executed:
 Source: [Ask Ubuntu][11]

   1. Open `$ vim /etc/hostname`.
   2. Copy the hostname.
   3. Append the hostname to the first line:
     `$ sudo sudonano /etc/hosts`
-5.* Simplify SSH login:
+5. * Simplify SSH login:
   1. Logout of the SSH instance:
     `$ exit`
   2. Open the SSH config file on your local machine: